Infomechanics of Independent and Identically Distributed Particles: Thermal equilibrium

-Suppose that the system is at the thermal equilibrium with a heath bath at known temperature.
+Suppose that the system is at the thermal equilibrium with a heat bath at known temperature $T$ Kelvin degrees.
 Even if, besides the temperature and the number of particles, other constraints are imposed, e.g., in the case of a gas, the volume occupied by the particles, the constraints can be not enough to uniquely define the probability distribution $p_{\cal L}$.
-In this situation, it is widely accepted that the probability distribution $p_{\cal L}$ is the one that maximizes system's entropy given the quantization rule $\epsilon(l)$ and the few macro constraints just mentioned.
-Boltzmann was the first to propose to maximize the multinomial coefficient discussed in the previous section.
-After Boltzmann, Bose in \cite{bose} maximizes the same multinomial coefficient for a system of quantum harmonic oscillators.
-The principle of entropy maximization become an universally accepted standard after Jaynes \cite{maxent}.
-Since the $N$ entries of the random vector $\bar{\cal L}^N$ are assumed to be i.i.d., the entropy of the system is the sum of the entropies of the individual particles, therefore in the maximization we can consider the one-particle entropy.
-Maximization can be worked out by the Lagrange multipliers method, the Lagrangian being
+To find this distribution, Jaynes proposed in \cite{maxent} to maximize the entropy of the microstate $H_{\bar{\cal L}}$ under the temperature constraint.
+This is the famous {\em maxent} principle, which become an universally accepted standard after Jaynes.
+In our approach, the entropy to be maximized should be the entropy of the occupancy macrostate $H_{\bar{\cal N}_{\Sigma}}$.
+However, the sum appearing in (\ref{ei1}) makes maximization difficult.
+If the sum in (\ref{ei1}) is neglected, the result of the maximization of $H_{\bar{\cal N}_{\Sigma}}$ is the same as that of the maximization of $H_{\bar{\cal L}}$, because the term $\log(N!)$ of (\ref{ei1}) is independent of the probability distribution.
+Since the $N$ entries of the random vector $\bar{\cal L}^N$ are assumed to be i.i.d., the entropy $H_{\bar{\cal L}^N}$ is $N$ times the entropy of one particle, therefore in the maximization we can consider the one-particle entropy.
+Maximization of $H_{{\cal L}}$ can be worked out by the Lagrange multipliers method, the Lagrangian being

-where $\alpha$ and $\beta$ are the Lagrange multipliers, and $\mu_{\cal E}$ is the expected energy per particle, which is often called $U/N$ in statistical mechanics textbooks, where $U$ is system's internal energy.